ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 # Selectors

 Selectors are pure functions used for obtaining slices of store state. @ngrx/store provides a few helper functions for optimizing this selection.
-Selectors provide many features when selecting slices of state.
+Selectors provide many features when selecting slices of state:

-- Portable
+- Portability
 - Memoization
 - Composition
-- Testable
+- Testability
-- Type-safe
+- Type Safety

 When using the `createSelector` and `createFeatureSelector` functions @ngrx/store keeps track of the latest arguments in which your selector function was invoked.
 Because selectors are [pure functions](https://en.wikipedia.org/wiki/Pure_function), the last result can be returned when the arguments match without reinvoking your selector function.
 This can provide performance benefits, particularly with selectors that perform expensive computation.
 This practice is known as [memoization](https://en.wikipedia.org/wiki/Memoization).